 - Due to market fluctuations, the goods and services you select for your prepaid plan may not be available at the time of your death.

 - Similarly, the cost of products and services you select when you purchase your plan may not be set in stone, so it’s important to be clear on whether prices are guaranteed—and if they aren’t, who will be responsible for paying the difference.

 - Your loved ones may be responsible for paying taxes on income or interest that accrues on the invested funds.

-- Because burial and preneed insurance policies are contracts with specific funeral homes, you may be limited to the geographical boundaries of that company’s service area.
+- Because preneed insurance policies are contracts with specific funeral homes, you may be limited to the geographical boundaries of that company’s service area.

 - The Federal Trade Commission’s Funeral Rule entitles you to several rights and disclosures, including an itemized list of expenses.
 However, you should be aware that some aspects of prepaid contracts fall within the jurisdiction of the state, and the rule does not apply to these parts.
 Protections vary from state to state.

 Q&A: When Shopping for a Preneed Plan

 What are the legal requirements?
 The Funeral Rule mandates that a funeral home provide you with written explanations of services that are required by law.
 This information is important because laws surrounding things such as embalming and cremation vary from state to state.
 Embalming for delayed burials is required in some states, while others leave it up to you, and no states require the use of a casket (often the most expensive part of a funeral) for cremations.

 How do I know if I’m getting the best value?
 The FTC recommends you approach funeral purchases the way you would treat any other large purchase—by shopping around.
 Specifically, it recommends comparing prices between at least two funeral homes.